Isabella of Portugal: Engagement and marriage

-Charles wasted no time in securing a papal dispensation for first cousins and the marriage contract for an alliance with Portugal were made - Isabella would marry him and her brother, King John III of Portugal, would marry Charles' youngest sister, Catherine of Austria.
+Charles wasted no time in securing a papal dispensation for first cousins and the marriage contract for an alliance with Portugal was made - Isabella would marry him and her brother, King John III of Portugal, would marry Charles' youngest sister, Catherine of Austria.
 Charles intended to wed and then leave his future wife as regent to govern Spain while he went to Central Europe to deal with political and religious troubles there.
 In January 1526, Isabella traveled to Spain.
 Upon her arrival, she met the Duke of Calabria, the Archbishop of Toledo and the Duke of Béjar at the Spanish-Portuguese border.
-They escorted her to Seville, where she was to wait for Charles for a week.
-At the end, their wedding took place the very next day just after midnight on 11 March in the Palace of Alcázar of Seville.
+They escorted her to Seville, where she would wait a week for Charles.
+In the end, their wedding took place the very next day just after midnight on 11 March in the Palace of Alcázar of Seville.

-Although their marriage was a political arrangement, Isabella captivated Charles, who tarried with her longer than anticipated.
+Although their marriage was political, Isabella captivated Charles, who tarried with her longer than anticipated.
 They honeymooned for several months at the Alhambra in Granada, where he ordered the seeds of a Persian flower that had never been seen before in Spain.
-The seeds eventually grew into the red carnation, which delighted her.
+The seeds eventually grew into red carnation, which delighted her.
 He then ordered thousands more to be planted in her honour, establishing the red carnation as Spain's floral emblem.
-Despite the mutual affection the couple shared, their marriage was not easy.
+Despite the mutual affection the couple shared, their marriage was not easy and Isabella struggled with Charles's long absences.
 His first absence lasted from 1529 to April 1533.
 He remained in Spain for 2 years, only to depart again in December 1536.
 Although he came back briefly in 1538, he left almost immediately, returning in November 1539.
 As agreed by the nobles, their children were raised in Spain.
 She supervised their education and taught them Portuguese.
-She wrote to her husband regularly, but often spent months without receiving letters.
+She wrote to her husband regularly but often spent months without receiving letters.

 Regency

-As Charles had planned, he appointed Isabella regent of Spain during his absence from the peninsula to lead his military campaigns and attend the administration of his other kingdoms between 1529-33 and 1537–39.
+As Charles had planned, he appointed Isabella regent of Spain during his absence from the peninsula to lead his military campaigns and attend the administration of his other kingdoms between 1529–33 and 1537–39.
 She attended meetings of the governing councils and consulted with the ministers.
 As time passed, she took a more active role in the policy-making process, suggesting her own solutions rather than merely accepting recommendations.
-Her husband considered her deliberations "very prudent and well thought out."
+Her husband considered her deliberations "very prudent and well thought out".
+With both civil and criminal jurisdiction, Isabella appointed Diego López de Medrano as her mayordomo mayor (High Steward), entrusting him with the organization and governance of the royal palace.